richardtguy/ibeacon/README.md

 ####ibeacon.Scanner.scan_forever()
 Start the scanner by calling the method `scan_forever()`.
 This method is blocking.

-###class ibeacon.PresenceSensor(*first_one_in_callback=None, last_one_out_callback=None, IP='localhost', port='1883', scan_timeout=60*)
+###class ibeacon.PresenceSensor(*first_one_in_callback=None, last_one_out_callback=None, IP='localhost', port='1883', scan_timeout=300*)
+The PresenceSensor subscribes to the `ibeacon/adverts` topic to receive ibeacon advertisements from the Scanner object via an MQTT message broker.
+The IP address and port for the broker may be supplied as arguments, or default to the localhost on port 1883.

 The `PresenceSensor` class provides a simple API to query whether the house is currently occupied, based on whether advertisement packets have recently been received from registered iBeacons associated with each member of the household.
 The `query()` method returns `True` if the house is occupied (i.e. if any of the registered beacons are present), or `False` if none of the registered beacons have been detected for longer than the specified timeout.

-The PresenceSensor subscribes to the `ibeacon/adverts` topic to receive ibeacon advertisements from the Scanner object via n MQTT message broker.
-The IP address and port for the broker may be supplied as arguments.

-In addition, callback functions `PresenceSensor.last-one-out` and `PresenceSensor.first-one-in` may be specified.
-When the house is occupied, PresenceSensor.last_one_out is called when none of the registered beacons have been detected for longer than the specified `scan_timeout` in seconds, and the first-one-in callback is called immediately when the first registered beacon is subsequently detected.
+In addition, callback functions `PresenceSensor.last_one_out` and `PresenceSensor.first_one_in` may be specified.
+When the house is occupied, `PresenceSensor.last_one_out` is called if none of the registered beacons have been detected for longer than the specified `scan_timeout` in seconds, and the `first-one-in` callback is called immediately when the first registered beacon is subsequently detected.

 ####ibeacon.PresenceSensor.query()
-Return True is house is occupied, False if none of the registered beacons have been detected for more than `self.scan_timeout` seconds (default = 60 seconds).
+Return True is house is occupied, False if none of the registered beacons have been detected for more than `self.scan_timeout` seconds (default = 300 seconds).

 ####ibeacon.PresenceSensor.register_beacon(*beacon, owner*)
 Add a beacon to the list of registered beacons in the household, by supplying the IDs of a new beacon as a dictionary with keys `UUID`, `MajorID` & `MinorID` and the owner of the beacon as a string.